curl/everything-curl/building-source.md

 The source code consists of a large number of files containing C code.
-Generally speaking, the same set of files are used to build binaries for all platforms and computer architectures that curl supports. curl can be built and run on a vast number of different platforms.
+Generally speaking, the same set of files are used to build binaries for all platforms and computer architectures that curl supports. curl can be built and run on a vast number of platforms.
 If you use a rare operating system yourself, chances are that building curl from source is the easiest or perhaps the only way to get curl.

 Making it easy to build curl is a priority to the curl project, although we don't always necessarily succeed!